telerik/ajax-docs/controls/treeview/appearance-and-styling/tutorial-on-creating-a-custom-skin.md

 ---
 title: Tutorial on Creating a Custom Skin
-page_title: Tutorial on Creating a Custom Skin | UI for ASP.NET AJAX Documentation
+page_title: Tutorial on Creating a Custom Skin | RadTreeView for ASP.NET AJAX Documentation
 description: Tutorial on Creating a Custom Skin
 slug: treeview/appearance-and-styling/tutorial-on-creating-a-custom-skin
 tags: tutorial,on,creating,a,custom,skin